shippingcode/Olddewa/README.md

 ### How do I get set up? ###

-* The setup should be easily by cloning the repository (temporarily: https://aila_bogasieru@bitbucket.org/aila_bogasieru/dewa.gi)
+* The setup should be easily by cloning the repository https://aila_bogasieru@bitbucket.org/hubeleon/dewa.git
 ### Who do I talk to? ###

 * Aila Bogasieru